datagovsg/live-parking-info/presentation/presentation.md

     alert("You typed something!");
 }
 ```

 `alert` creates a pop up on your screen.
+Refresh the page and try to make it run

+---

-When does it run?
+# When does it run?

 ---